 Start by trimming off the rib bones and any extra skin or fat with a cleaver or sharp heavy knife.
 This gets rid of extra little bones many people don’t like dealing with and makes for a much nicer, cleaner presentation.

-Place the chicken breasts in the pan top side down.
+Place the chicken breasts in the pan top side (skin side) down.
 The chicken should sizzle when it hits the pan.
 Allow a golden crust to form, then turn breasts over and add wine (or broth).
 Allow liquid to cook down for one minute, then place chicken breasts on the rimmed baking sheet and pour liquid over the top and finish roasting in the oven.

 Roast chicken breasts until a digital thermometer (I use a Thermapen) reads 160 degrees in the thickest part without touching the bone (you’ll get an inaccurate reading).
 The temperature will rise to 165 degrees upon standing for a few minutes before serving.
 Use the juices like a sauce when it’s done if desired.